CHENG-Alvin/Starii-bella-website/README.md

 ## Download policy
-- Please credit me Alvin cheng if used in any kind of video or content.
+- Please credit me(Alvin cheng) if used in any kind of video or content.

 - Feel free to change / modify any parts of this website.

-- Please do not push this website on the internet with out Alvin cheng's permission.
+- Please do not upload this website on the internet with out Alvin cheng's permission.

 By downloading you agree to all policy rules and github community guidlines.